Loudness Normalization: The Future of File-Based Playback

 In Europe, a CENELEC working group, in consultation with the European Committee, has published a standard for portable music playback devices, including their accompanying earbuds.
 The standard requires a safety warning message to be displayed when the intensity exceeds 85 dB SPL A-weighted (dBA).

-The listener is required to actively confirm the message before they are allowed to play at higher levels, and under no circumstance is playback above 100 dBA permitted.
-Conventionally, the 85 dBA limit is enforced by measuring the average energy in real time over a 30-second window.
+The listener must actively confirm the message before they are allowed to play at higher levels, and under no circumstances is playback above 100 dBA permitted.
+Conventionally, the 85 dBA limit is enforced by measuring the average energy over a 30-second window in real time.

 As a result, loud passages in dynamic recordings (such as classical music) may unnecessarily trigger the warning.
 The CENELEC group was aware of this and allows that “if data is available of the average level of the whole song, the message may also be given in case the integrated average level exceeds 85 dBA.”